sharmalab/eaglescope/README.md

 ![Interactive Contextual Visualizations](./ContextualVis.png)

 ## Development

+Please see our [code of conduct](code_of_conduct.md) for the expectations for all open source community members.

 Install dependencies by running `npm install`

 Use develop mode by running `npm run dev`

 Build ./dist for use with a static web server by running `npm run build`

+To run code style checks, run `npm run lint` or to also try to automatically fix some issues, run `npm run lint:fix`.

+To run unit and functional tests (also run automatically [using github actions](.github/workflows/smoke_test.yml), run `npm run test` which runs the tests in [this folder](./tests).

 # Setup and Configuration